 If your organization follows an academic calendar, you may differentiate levels of effort by using the academic and summer months columns.
-You may also use both columns if your institutional policy requires accounting for academic and summer months separately.
+You may use both columns if your institutional policy requires separate accounting for academic and summer months.
 If your institution does not use a nine-month academic year and a three-month summer period, include your institution's definition of these terms in your budget justification.

 Enter the requested salary and fringe benefits for each senior/key person.
 Per 2 CFR § 200.431, fringe benefits are allowances and services you provide in addition to salaries and wages.
-Fringe benefits include, but are not limited to, the costs of leave (vacation, family-related, sick, or military), employee insurance, pensions, and unemployment benefit plans.
+Fringe benefits may include the costs of leave (e.g., vacation, family-related, sick, or military), employee insurance, pensions, and unemployment benefit plans.